jckuri/Control_and_Trajectory_Tracking/README.md

 ## Add the plots to your report and explain them (describe what you see)

+Given that the visibility of the plots deteriorates when the demos are too long, I decided to limit the demo to 1:35 minutes.
+Here is the demo from which I extracted the data of the Steering Plot and the Throttle Plot.

 [SDCE ND] Control and Trajectory Tracking for Autonomous Vehicles (Short Demo with Plots)<br/>
 https://youtu.be/GwLt8-gqQ4A
 ![Short demo with plots](/plots/short_demo_with_plots.png)

+As you can see in the video, the car experiments some turbulence at the begining, due to the nature of the PID controllers that I will explain later.
+In brief, the car experiments some turbulence when the car is behind the waypoints.
+As soon as the car reaches the waypoints, it gets more control over the situation.
+The car also experienced an offset when turning the corner at the end of the street.
+After that, the car moves smoothly and in a controlled way.

 Steering Plot<br/>
 ![Steering Plot](/plots/steering.png)

 Throttle Plot<br/>
 ![Throttle Plot](/plots/throttle.png)